CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/demo/demo-cluster.md

 Click on Compute.

 Use the Search Box to search for HB
 Select the HBv3 Family vCPUs in the region nearest to your location.
-(For North Carolina select - East US2) by clicking on the check box to the left of that selection.
+(For North Carolina select - East US) by clicking on the check box to the left of that selection.

 Click on Request quota increase > Select Enter a new limit.
 In the sidebar menu on the righ hand side, enter 120 in the text box under new limit.